brownsoo/Android-Vertically-Scrollable-Calendar-Prototype/README.md

 This is the Android sample project making the Vertically scrollable calendar for study.

 ### Check point 1
-I created the base date to sync page position with particular date.
+I create the base date to sync page position with particular date.
+And I also create the base position in middle of thousands pages.

 ```java
 /** Default year to calculate the page position */